• Skip to main content

 • Not all scooters are highway worthy.
 If you’re thinking about buying your first scooter to get to and from work and you have to travel a highway to get to work, then a scooter may not be the best option for you.
 No matter what a scooter manufacturer may say, scooters have small wheels — and at the high speeds that you would need to travel on a highway, your scooter could be difficult to control, making accidents a definite possibility.

 • Depending on which city you live in, you could have trouble parking your scooter.
-Best as I could tell from my research, many cities in the United States are not scooter friendly… yet.
+Many cities in the United States are not scooter friendly… yet.
 Often, you can end up paying almost as much (if not the same amount) to park a scooter as you would pay to park a car.
 Also, in some cities like my own (Seattle), car owners have been known to move scooters out of parking spaces, and even knock them over.

 Before You Buy A Scooter